mlesniak/raytracer/README.md

 - Checkstyle (in particular for source code formatting)
 - FindBugs

+The corresponding configuration files are stored in ```src/main/resrouces/codestyle```.
 If any of these tools emit a warning, the build fails.

 # License